Red-State Democrats Have No Good Reason to Vote for Brett Kavanaugh

 Mayer also cites a Hart Research Associates poll (admittedly conducted by two progressive groups) showing that red-state voters would be forgiving of a Democratic Senator’s “no” vote if the lawmaker framed their opposition “clearly as a matter of conscience,” and based it on either checking the president’s power, protecting workers’ rights, or preserving the Affordable Care Act.

-In the runup to a midterm election that will be mostly serve as a referendum on President Trump, Democrats are rightfully focused on turning out their base and convincing infrequent voters, many of whom disdain the president, to get to the polls.
+In the runup to a midterm election that will be mostly serve as a referendum on President Trump, Democrats are rightly focused on turning out their base and convincing infrequent voters, many of whom disdain the president, to get to the polls.
 And Republicans in states like West Virginia and North Dakota who might defy their party to vote for a member of the opposition are unlikely to alter their thinking based on good-faith opposition to Kavanaugh.

-Senate Majority Leader Mitch McConnell has threatened to to hold a vote just weeks before the election if Democrats try to prolong Kavanaugh’s confirmation with record requests.
+Senate Majority Leader Mitch McConnell has threatened to hold a vote just weeks before the election if Democrats try to prolong Kavanaugh’s confirmation with record requests.
 They should call his bluff.

 4) Merrick Garland